freepress/internet2016/_posts/single/2016-02-19-spring-report.md

 <img src="https://internet2016.net/assets/img/single-spring-theo-misty.jpg" alt="Bernie Sanders Rally" width="400" height="250" />
 </div>
 <p></p><p></p>
 <p>Right now we're focused on the presidential race, because whoever wins the White House will have the power to shape the future of the Internet.
-Here's what we're doing to ensure the next president stands with us — and not with the companies trying to violate our rights to connect and communicate.</p>
+Here's what we're doing to ensure the next president stands with us — and <em>not</em> with the companies trying to violate our rights to connect and communicate.</p>

 <p><strong><h3>Bird-Dogging the Presidential Candidates</h3></strong></p>
-<p>In the months leading up to the Iowa caucus and the New Hampshire primary, we connected with nearly all of the candidates at close to 40 campaign events.
-We followed the various contenders to diners, VFW halls, auto shops, wineries, community centers, fire stations, churches and colleges.</p>
+<p>In the months leading up to the Iowa caucus and the New Hampshire primary, we connected with nearly all of the candidates <strong>at close to 40 campaign events.</strong> We followed the various contenders to diners, VFW halls, auto shops, wineries, community centers, fire stations, churches and colleges.</p>
 <p></p><p></p>
 <div class='img-container'>
 <img src="https://internet2016.net/assets/img/single-spring-double2.png" alt="Internet 2016 sticker and Hillary Clinton" width="" height="" />